jmargenberg/monok/README.md

 ## Mixed Pipelines

-These pipe operators that don't have to be used in seperate pipelines but can be used in conjuction, including with the standard `|>` pipe operator.
+These alternative pipe operators don't have to be used in seperate pipelines but can be used in conjuction, including with the standard `|>` pipe operator.

 ```